 What I have found is that the question of “value” or “how much I am prepared to pay for the return” is centered mainly around the clients own initial view of what they want from a website.
-Potential clients tend to fall into the following three categories;
+Potential clients tend to fall into the following two categories;

 1) They want their website modernising (or a new website), but do not want to spend too much time on the project either during or afterwards.
 They see a website as just another necessary thing they should have, but do not see it as something tangible that can help them gain more clients.
 They want the basics and they are not worried about getting on page 1 of Google, nor are they interested in social networks or any form of digital marketing.

 Now as long as this is made clear at the beginning then the project will be fast, easy and low cost.
 The designer has no need to worry about Search Engine Optimisation Research, setting up the clients social networks such as Facebook or Google+, or ensuring that the content and URLs are optimised for key search terms etc..